-A major goal of the Pediatric HIV/AIDS Cohort Study (PHACS) network and its affiliated studies-is the dissemination of its research findings from approved Concept Sheets (CS) related to the health of children born to mothers living with HIV across their lifespan, from to young adulthood, along with health outcomes of their mothers and caregivers.
-The PHACS Network is committed to high standards and clear expectations in the preparation, review, and approval of abstracts, presentations for scientific conferences, and manuscripts for submission to peer-reviewed journals.
+A major goal of the Pediatric HIV/AIDS Cohort Study (PHACS) network and its affiliated studies is to conduct studies and disseminate results of research findings from approved Concept Sheets (CS) related to the health of children born to mothers living with HIV across their lifespan, from to young adulthood, along with health outcomes of their mothers and caregivers.
+The PHACS network is committed to high standards and clear expectations in the preparation, review, and approval of abstracts, presentations for scientific conferences, and manuscripts for submission to peer-reviewed journals.
 This policy specifies the criteria for authorship, timeline for manuscript development, and policies and procedures for review and approval of manuscripts, abstracts, and presentations.